node-red/node-red-nodes/README.md

 **39-wol** - Sends a Wake-On-LAN magic packet to the mac address specified.
 You may instead set msg.mac to dynamically set the target device mac to wake up.

-**88-ping** - Pings a machine and returns the trip time in mS. Returns false if no response received within 3 seconds, or if the host is unresolveable.
+**88-ping** - Pings a machine and returns the average trip time in mS. Returns false if no response is received within 3 seconds, or if the host is unresolveable.
 Default ping is every 20 seconds but can be configured.

 ### Social